Junior League of Tallahassee… Through the Years

 • Our first cookbook, “Thymes Remembered”, is released

-• JLT Headquarters relocates to current location at 404 East Sixth Avenue
+• JLT Headquarters relocates to its current location at 404 East Sixth Avenue

 • JLT receives the Child Advocate of the Year award from Children’s Home Society and the Tallahassee Historic Preservation award for Outstanding Civic Group